jmir17/scrumChecklist/README.md

 ##### Scrum Master
 - [ ] Promotes and supports the scrum process.
+- [ ] Enhaces the transparency of the scrum artifacts.
 - [ ] Helps everybody to understand the scrum theory, practives, rules and values.
 - [ ] Is a servant-leader for the scrum team.
 - [ ] Helps to change the interactions with and within the scrum team to maximize the value created.